-On August 3, 2007, the Board of Directors approved payment of a quarterly cash distribution of \$0.15 per unit on our depositary units payable in the third quarter of 2007 consistent with the distribution policy established in fiscal 2005.
+On August 3, 2007, the Board of Directors approved payment of a quarterly cash distribution of \$0.15 per unit on our depositary units payable in the third quarter of 2007.
 The distribution was paid on September 7, 2007 to depositary unitholders of record at the close of business on August 27, 2007.
 Under the terms of the indenture dated April 5, 2007 governing our variable rate notes, we also made a \$0.05 distribution to holders of these notes in accordance with the formula set forth in the indenture.